Mission was born in 2001. What's happened in the 15 years that have past?

 2004

-If we disregard the entrepreneurial duo, it is Hege and Kalle who have worked the longest in Mission.
-Hege started already in 2003, Kalle appeared in 2004.
-Both form a very important part of the creative soul in the company.
-When Mission was sold as a partner for Akademika, Bård was on a ferry on Lake Como in northern Italy with sixty noisy schoolchildren on board.
-But you have to put up with some school students if you are going to work for Akademika.
+If we ignore the founding duo, it is Hege and Kalle who have worked at Mission the longest.
+Hege started as early as 2003, Kalle appeared in 2004.
+Both of them constitute a very important part of the creative soul of the company.
+When Mission was sold as a partner for Akademika, Bård was on a ferry on Lake Como in Northern Italy with sixty noisy schoolchildren on board.
+But you have to put up with some schoolchildren if you are going to work for Akademika.
 The new identity of the National Museum was presented, and EDB became our Business Partner, too.

 2005